-3. No street tree shall be planted closer than 35 feet to any street corner, measured from the point of nearest intersecting curb or curb lines.

-4. No street tree shall be planted closer than 10 feet to any fire hydrant.
+No street tree shall be planted closer than 35 feet to any street corner, measured from the point of nearest intersecting curbs or curb lines.
+No street tree shall be planted closer than ten feet to any fire hydrant.

-SECTION 1-1009: UTILITIES
+SECTION 1-1013: UTILITIES

-No street trees other than those species listed as small trees in the tree list may be planted under or within 10 lateral feet of any overhead utility wire or over or within 5 lateral feet of any underground water line, sewer line, transmission line or other utility.
+No street trees other than those species listed as small trees in the tree list may be planted under or within ten lateral feet of any overhead utility wire or over or within five lateral feet of any underground water line, sewer line, transmission line or other utility.

-SECTION 1-1010: PUBLIC TREE CARE
+SECTION 1-1014: PUBLIC TREE CARE

-The City shall have the right to plant, subject to Section 1-1011 herein, prune, maintain and remove trees, plants and shrubs within the lines of all streets, alleys, avenues, lanes, squares and public grounds as may be necessary to ensure public safety or to preserve or enhance the symmetry and beauty of such public grounds.
-All costs of such elective tree care shall be borne by the City.
+The City shall have the right to plant, subject to Section 1-1013 herein, prune, maintain and remove trees, plants and shrubs within the lines of all streets, alleys, avenues, lanes, squares and public grounds as may be necessary to insure public safety or to preserve or enhance the symmetry and beauty of such public grounds.
+This section does not prohibit the planting of street trees by adjacent property owners, providing that the selection and location of said trees is in accordance with this article.

-SECTION 1-1011: CONSENT OF ADJACENT PROPERTY OWNER
+SECTION 1-1015: CONSENT OF PROPERTY OWNER